2019 Seidner Research Grant Awardees

 The primary purpose of this grant is for pilot data to generate interest in future major grant funding.
 The Dr. Eugene M. Seidner Research Grant is intended to promote the advancement of dental laser technology education and clinical research.
 Up to $20,000.00 (twenty thousand dollars) may be awarded annually to individuals to promote basic and applied clinical research for the uses of lasers in dentistry.
 This could be for a student research project and/or a clinical grant.
 These include, but are not limited to, biological responses to light, novel or innovative clinical protocols and procedures, laser device development, novel approaches to lasers in dentistry education, initiatives to enhance public acceptance of lasers, and behavioral approaches to using lasers in clinics.
 The project has to broadly assess the role of lasers in dentistry, irrespective of the nature of laser use for surgical, diagnostic, antimicrobial, photobiomodulation, photodynamic therapy, imaging, or biomaterials applications.
 Research proposals on competing designs or devices are not encouraged.

-Primary applicants or at least one team member must be member(s) of the Academy of Laser Dentistry for the past 3 years prior to application.
+The primary applicant, or at least one team member, must be a member(s) of the Academy of Laser Dentistry for the past 3 years prior to application.
 The applicants should be able to demonstrate they are capable of conducting research that meets the primary objective of this award.
 There are no age or citizenship requirements.
 Applications may be downloaded or received by contacting the Academy of Laser Dentistry.
 Investigators from any scientific or academic discipline and at any stage of their career may apply for a grant.
 These awards are appropriate for new investigators and those changing areas of research or resuming research careers.
-Completed applications must be received by ALD by March 1, 2018 for consideration for the inaugural 2018 research grant award.
+Completed applications must be received by ALD by February 1, 2020 to be considered for the 2020 Research Grant award.

 The purpose of the Dr. Eugene Seidner Research Grants Program is to support basic and applied scientific investigation in the field of laser dentistry.
 A primary purpose of this grant is for pilot data to generate interest in future major grant funding.